Summer Undergraduate Program in Biomedical Ethics Research

 For more information or if you have specific questions, contact our education staff at 507-538-1433 or email us.

 Why should I study and research biomedical ethics at Mayo Clinic?

-Mayo Clinic frequently ranks as one of the top hospitals in the U.S. Students have the opportunity to collaborate with nationally and internationally recognized physicians and scholars and to gain hands-on experience with clinically relevant research at a major medical center.
+Mayo Clinic frequently ranks as one of the top hospitals in the United States.
+Students have the opportunity to collaborate with nationally and internationally recognized physicians and scholars and to gain hands-on experience with clinically relevant research at a major medical institution.

 Is this a paid position?

 Yes.
-The pay rate is determined annually by the Human Resources Department at Mayo Clinic and will be included in the job posting.
+The pay rate is determined annually by the Human Resources Department at Mayo Clinic and is included in the job posting.